 I am still learning, and I am enthusiastic!
 I love working with people, and I enjoy the topics I am offering to tutor in.
 Enthusiasm in a teacher is something I have found important in my own learning.
 In college as well as high school, I have always felt the most engaged in classes with teachers who are passionate about their lessons.
 Bringing energy and excitement is important to hold attention.

 I am also looking to learn through this experience.
 I want to adapt to the student's learning style.
 Being able to share knowledge and help others is such a special gift.
 I would like to give back what I can.

 Similar to the answer I gave above, I would have to say: I enjoy the student/tutor relationship.
-We would both be learning from one another and benefitting from the experience.
+We both learn from one another and benefit from the experience.

 Another alluring aspect of tutoring is the creativity involved.
 It is critical that each lesson is stimulating and thought-provoking.
 In order to pull this off, a tutor needs to be creative.
 I love brainstorming new ways to teach lessons.